Koschmann-Lab/cnstap-objects/README.md

 Runtime Used: "V8"  (JavaScript runtime called V8)

-## Instructions for Updating the Knowledge Objects that Provide Scientific Information to CNS-TAP
+## Instructions for Updating CNS-TAP's Knowledge Objects

 The Knowledge Objects in this repository collection are for the CNS-TAP Version 1.0 web application developed at the University of Michigan Medical School.